pulumi/docs/content/blog/getting-started-with-k8s-part3/index.md

 ## Conclusion

 This article demonstrated three ways to deploy an application in Kubernetes.
-In the next installment, we’ll examine how to maintain your application with [configmaps](https://kubernetes.io/docs/concepts/configuration/configmap/), perform rollouts and different deployment strategies, adopting existing resources, and more.

-This is the second in a series of articles on using infrastructure as code for Kubernetes.
-In the next article, we'll examine a complex application deployment and a deployment using a Helm chart.
+The applications we examined are primarily stateless with no persistent storage or volumes.
+In the next installment, we’ll examine [stateful services](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) which require persistent storage such as database.
 Until the next post, learn more about Kubernetes with these resources.

 - Watch educational content on [Pulumi TV](https://www.youtube.com/pulumitv)
 - Learn more about Pulumi's [support for Kubernetes]({{< relref "/docs/intro/cloud-providers/kubernetes" >}})